-Henri Rousseau was a French painter who painted in the Naïve or Primitive manner.
+Henri Rousseau was a French artist who painted in a Naïve or Primitive manner.
 He was also known as Le Douanier (the customs officer), which was a humorous description of his occupation as a toll collector.
-He was self-taught and ridiculed during his lifetime by critics, but after his death he came to be recognized as a self-taught genius whose works are of high artistic quality.
+He was ridiculed during his lifetime by critics, but after his death, he came to be recognized as a self-taught genius whose works are of high artistic quality.
 Welcome to the fantastic jungles of Henri Rousseau!

 Well, fun fact.
 Rousseau is the most known of the paintings depicting jungles.
 But, he never saw any, he never traveled outside France!
 His inspiration came from illustrations in children’s books and the botanical gardens in Paris, as well as tableaux of taxidermy wild animals.
 He had also met soldiers during his term of service who had survived the French expedition to Mexico, and he listened to their stories of the subtropical country they had encountered.

 Rousseau painted around 25 paintings with a jungle theme.
 Those densely packed, enigmatic fantasies were painted mostly between the years 1904 and 1910.
 In this article, we invite you to the dreamy world of Rousseau’s jungle.
 Be careful, there will be a lot of dangerous animals ahead!

 It is the first jungle painting of Rousseau.
 It shows a tiger, illuminated by a flash of lightning, preparing to pounce on its prey in the midst of a raging gale.
 The artist wanted to exhibit his paintings at the Paris Salon but was rejected.
 In the end, he exhibited it under the title Surpris!, at the Salon des Indépendants, which was unjuried and open to all artists.
 The painting received mixed reviews.
 Most critics mocked Rousseau’s work as childish, but Félix Vallotton (one of my favorite artists, check our article about his woodcuts here) said of it: